 Below you will find various relationships to the concept of and potential approaches for spleen invasion - cold damp.

-Spleen Invasion - Cold Damp is one of many possible underlying factors from a TCM perspective for health issues, such as crohn's disease, dysentary, edema, jaundice, miscarriages, morning sickness among others, often involving layered combinations of issues.
+Spleen Invasion - Cold Damp is one of many possible underlying factors from a TCM perspective for health issues such as crohn's disease, dysentary, edema, jaundice, miscarriages, and/or morning sickness.

 Some acupuncture points are considered "empirically" related to a specific diagnostic patter or condition.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following point should be considered, possibly even more so within the context of acupressure: